Dates: 20-23 June 2022

 Zagreb Cathedral – the largest cathedral in Croatia is also located close to the main square.
 This gothic-style structure is a must-see, and one of the most recognizable symbols of the city.

 Museum of Broken Relationships – one of the most visited museums in Croatia, and a big hit among couples.
-Museum is dedicated to failed relationships and it consists of items lovers left once their journey finished.
+The museum is dedicated to failed relationships and it consists of items lovers left once their journey finished.

 Maksimir – largest Zagreb park, located in the western part of the city.
 Besides trees and fountains, you could also visit a zoo or just take a walk and rest before going to the concert venue.